zng-ui/zng-template/README.md

 Localization is implemented using the [Project Fluent] format.
 Use the `zng::l10n::l10n!` macro to declare localizable text.
 Use `cargo do l10n` to scrape a localization template and test locales.

 The localization files are saved in [`res/l10n`](./res/l10n/).
-Localization is set up in [`shared/src/l10n.rs`](./crates/shared/src/l10n.rs), the `L10N` service watches the files and updates text in real time, you can use this and the app's `--lang-dir` option to set up a translation environment that provides real time feedback as the localization files are edited.
+Localization is set up in [`shared/src/config.rs`](./crates/shared/src/config.rs), it is embedded by default in release builds and can optionally load from a directory.
+The `L10N` service watches the files and updates text in real time, you can use this and the app's `--lang-dir` option to set up a translation environment that provides real time feedback as the localization files are edited.

 [Project Fluent]: https://projectfluent.org/

-### Licenses Bundling
+### Licenses

-Release builds of this project collect all Cargo dependency licenses and bundles them with the app.
+Release builds of this project collect all Cargo dependency licenses and embed them with the app.
 The license scraping is done by [`cargo-about`](https://github.com/EmbarkStudios/cargo-about), it must be installed or release builds will fail.
 The scraping is initiated in [`shared/build.rs`](./crates/shared/build.rs), you can add more non-cargo dependency licenses here too.